alaurent101/WYTEC2_Python_Workshop/README.md

    * Click [Enter]
    * If it asks you "are you sure?", type "y" and click [Enter] again.

-5. Get the workshop files from **GitHub**.
+5. __Do this step only the day prior to the workshop, otherwise the link will not work__.
+Get the workshop files from **GitHub**.
 Download the workshop repository from here: https://github.com/alaurent101/WYTEC2_Python_Workshop/archive/refs/heads/main.zip

    Unzip the file anywhere on your computer and rename the folder **WYTEC2_Python_Workshop**.
 This will be the base location for the workshop.

+6. On the day of the workshop you just have to **open Anaconda** and know the path to the **workshop folder**.

-## If option 2:
+## If Option 2: You don't have to install anything before the workshop

+1. On the day of the workshop, load the binder in your web browser

 The **Binder** is available here: [![Binder](images/badge_logo.svg)](https://mybinder.org/v2/gh/alaurent101/WYTEC2_Python_Workshop/HEAD?urlpath=%2Fdoc%2Ftree%2FWYTEC2_PythonTutorial.ipynb)

-It should take less that a minute to build the **Binder** and you'll be ready to go.
-It will look similar to the **Workshop notebook**
+It should take a couple of minutes to load the tutorial and you'll be ready to go.

 ## Workshop mechanics (how to work through this workshop)